Miniature Cows

 NFS

 Maria is a yellow highland with a beautiful coat, lovely horns, and perfect conformation.
 Oh, and she has blue eyes!
-She is HHCA-B registered and has the deep body and thick head that we love.
+She is HHCA-B registered (as Steadfast Marie) and has the deep body and thick head that we love.

 NFS

 Fireball, who's name changed from Gracie when we realized she's a spicy redhead, is a beautiful deep red that we can't wait to replicate.
-She's HHCA-B registered.
+She's HHCA-B registered (as Steadfast Gracie).

 NFS